auth0/docs/articles/quickstart/native/xamarin/01-login.md

 #### 1. Register the URL type

-First, you will need to register the URL Type:
+First, you will need to ensure that you have registered the URL scheme for your Callback URL which your application should handle:

 1. Open your application's `Info.plist` file in Visual Studio for Mac, and go to the **Advanced** tab.
 2. Under **URL Types**, click the **Add URL Type** button